Adaptive Experimentation in the Presence of Exogenous Nonstationary Variation: Matrix-valued Martingales and the proof of Proposition

-\paragraph{An exponential super-martingale.} Again, our goal is to show that $A_t$ can only be large if $\Phi_t(\gamma)$ is large.
+Again, our goal is to show that $A_n$ can only be large if $\Phi_n(\gamma)$ is large.
 To this end, define

 where ${\rm tr}$ denotes the trace operator.
-We now show that $M_{t}(\gamma)$ is a super-martingale, following the proof of Lemma 2.1 of \cite{tropp2011freedman}.
-We first state a powerful result of \cite{lieb1973convex} and then recall a simple corollary that is stated also in \cite{tropp2011freedman}. \begin{Theorem*}[Lieb, 1973] Fix a self-adjoint matrix $H$.
-The function $A \mapsto {\rm tr} \exp(H+ \log(A))$ is concave on the positive-definite cone. \end{Theorem*} \begin{corollary} Fix a self-adjoint matrix $H$.
+We now show that $M_{n}(\gamma)$ is a super-martingale, following the proof of Lemma 2.1 of \cite{tropp2011freedman}.
+We first state a powerful result of \cite{lieb1973convex} and then recall a simple corollary that is stated also in \cite{tropp2011freedman}. \begin{Theorem}[Theorem~6 in \cite{lieb1973convex}] Fix a self-adjoint matrix $H$.
+The function $A \mapsto {\rm tr} \exp(H+ \log(A))$ is concave on the positive-definite cone. \end{Theorem} \begin{corollary}[Corollary 1.5 in \cite{tropp2011freedman}] Fix a self-adjoint matrix $H$.
 For a random self-adjoint matrix $X$,

-\end{corollary} We now conclude that $M_{t}(\gamma)$ is a super-martingale.
+\end{corollary} We now conclude that $M_{n}(\gamma)$ is a super-martingale.